Terraform vs CloudFormation: The Final battle

 Advantages

-2. You can use specific versions and different branches of the same module, so changing it to add new features is more straightforward, which provides flexibility.
+2. Version Control: With Terraform, you can use specific versions and different branches of the same module.
+This flexibility enables you to easily add new features and manage updates of the infrastructure more efficiently.

-5. It simplifies the management and orchestration of multi-tier infrastructure.
-CloudFormation also has the same advantage when it comes to infra management and orchestration.
+5. Simplified Orchestration: Terraform simplifies the management and orchestration of multi-tier infrastructure.
+By automating provisioning and configuration of resources, it reduces manual effort and potential errors.
+While CloudFormation also has the same advantage when it comes to infra management and orchestration, the multi-cloud capability provides an additional layer of versatility.

 Disadvantages